[INTERVIEW] NICK HOOK

 You just got off the Europe leg of your tour, how was that?

 I DJ’d that tour and I hadn’t DJ’d for quite a while.
 Europeans listen to music a whole lot differently, so I got to stretch my sets out and play a bunch of house music.
 I had an amazing show in Bucharest.
-They wanted to hear rap and I realized the way I DJ – like New York-style – not everyone has heard it done the right way.
+They wanted to hear rap and I realised the way I DJ – like New York-style – not everyone has heard it done the right way.
 Sometimes when I go to other countries I stick to house or techno, but this time I was like, “nah I’m playing everything.”
 Now that I’m supporting my album I want people to know that my album is everything.
 Anytime I play, whether it’s my own music or DJing, we’re going to cross all the genres.
 I just want to let you know that I love all music.

 Where authenticity is only an afterthought for some, for Nick it is of paramount importance.
 Being true to the self, the audience, and them truthfully trying to understand him, leaves him with experiences which, to this day, remain unforgettable.